-With Carnival season right around the corner, the city of Cádiz, Spain is preparing for it’s world famous celebration.
-Known as the the oldest carnival in Spain, Cádiz Carnival features 11 days of non-stop fun.
-Transforming the entire city into one giant celebration, Cádiz carnival is giving some of the biggest carnivals in the world such as Rio Carnival, a run for their money!
-Featuring floats, processions, entertainment, fireworks and more, Cádiz Carnival has grown to become the biggest carnival on Mainland Spain.
+With Carnival season right around the corner, the city of Cádiz, Spain is preparing for its world-famous celebration.
+Known as the oldest carnival in Spain, Cádiz Carnival features 11 days of non-stop fun.
+Transforming the entire city into one giant celebration, the Cádiz Carnival is giving some of the biggest carnivals in the world such as Rio Carnival, a run for their money!
+Featuring floats, processions, entertainment, fireworks and more, Cádiz Carnival has grown to become the biggest carnival in Mainland Spain.

 “The light-hearted fun and entertainment of the Carnival of Cadiz makes it a unique fiesta which is well worth getting to know”